hoshmandent/INSTANT-File-Downloads/README.md

 var fileBytes = base64tobytes(filedata);
 ```

-* now we're going to defind a new Blob it has to be a new Blob because this is a object.
+* now we're going to defind a new Blob, it has to be a new Blob because this is a object.
 ```js
 var blob = new Blob([fileBytes], {"type":"octet/stream"});
 ```